mitchell-toth/Checkers/Python-Checkers/README.md

 # Python Checkers
-Checkers with automatic and manual playing
+Checkers with automatic and manual playing.

+Built incrementally in Fall 2018 during an introductory Computational Problem Solving course (COS120) at Taylor University.

 # Players
 Player 1 is at the top of the board, while Player 2 is at the bottom.
 There are different player options, including: